Dev-Zhao/ProfStef-README/README.md

 ```smalltalk
 Character space.
 "Output: Character space"
 ```
-"You can print all 256 characters of the ASCII extended set:"
+You can print all 256 characters of the ASCII extended set:
 ```smalltalk
 Character allByteCharacters.
 ```